Envirometrix/PredictiveSoilMapping/01-Introduction.md

-that shows spatial structure that lends itself to prediction through interpolation but that is not explainable, or easily explained, through use of a deterministic model that relates observed values to controlling factors.
+that shows spatial structure that lends itself to prediction through interpolation but that is not explainable, or easily explained, through use of a deterministic model that relates observed values to controlling environmental factors.
 This part of the variation is typically modeled in pedometric mapping using geostatistics and kriging to interpolate, in an optimal manner, between point locations with known values [@goovaerts2001geostatistical; @McBratney2003Geoderma].